hojichar.filters.deduplication

 The probability of applying the filter.

-is 1, the filter will always be applied.
+If p is 1, the filter will always be applied.

 skip_rejected : bool

-, the filter will skip documents that are already rejected.
+If True, the filter will skip documents that are already rejected.

-If you want to apply the filter to all documents (e.g., postprocess), set this to False
+If you want to apply the filter to all documents (e.g., postprocess), set this to False.

 random_state : Optional[Union[int, np.random.Generator]]